gritmaster1/PharmaBuddy/README.md

 license: openrail
 ---

-# PharmAssistAI: Your Advanced Pharma Research Assistant
+# PharmaBuddyAI: Your Advanced Pharma Research Assistant

-PharmAssistAI revolutionizes how pharmacy professionals and students approach learning and research related to FDA-approved drugs.
-By integrating modern information retrieval technologies with Large Language Models (LLMs), PharmAssistAI optimizes the research and learning workflow, making it less time-consuming and more efficient.
+PharmaBuddyAI revolutionizes how pharmacy professionals and students approach learning and research related to FDA-approved drugs.
+By integrating modern information retrieval technologies with Large Language Models (LLMs), PharmaBuddyAI optimizes the research and learning workflow, making it less time-consuming and more efficient.

 ## Core Features